Metal Jacket: Reception

-Next Generation reviewed the PlayStation version of the game, rating it one star out of five, and stated that "Targeting and movement are confusing [...] which doesn't help, and the missions all appear to be search-and-destroy affairs.
+Metal Jacket was heavily panned for its poor graphics and "blocky visuals".
+Next Generation imported and reviewed the game, rating it one star out of five, and stated that "Targeting and movement are confusing [...] which doesn't help, and the missions all appear to be search-and-destroy affairs.
 In other words, it's substandard however you look at it."
+Maximum magazine called it the "worst" polygon graphics yet seen on the PlayStation up to that point.
+Game Players, in a review for Gungriffon, branded Metal Jacket a "total piece of crap which Japan had to put up with while the rest of the world was spared."